 Note: Geekbot is free for teams of 10 or fewer.
 For teams over 10, Geekbot is $2.50 per user per month.
 Start your free trial today.

 Daily huddles (also known as daily scrum meetings) are meant to be brief — 15 minutes at the longest, from start to finish.
 But daily huddles can quickly drag on, for several reasons, including:

 - Developers engaging in side conversations.

 - Developers oversharing when it’s their time to speak.

 - Developers problem solving during instead of after the daily huddle (which is the second best practice we’ll discuss).

 - And so on.

 At the heart of these problems is the synchronous nature of daily huddles.
 In-person or video meetings are infamously prone to disruptions, and often go longer than anticipated.

-So to help teams (ours included) run more effective and concise daily huddles, we made Geekbot.
-Geekbot is an asynchronous daily huddle software that integrates with Slack (and soon MS Teams).
+To help teams (ours included) run more effective and concise daily huddles, we made Geekbot.
+Geekbot is an asynchronous daily huddle software that integrates with Slack and MS Teams.

 Here’s how it works: